kibuchijw/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 	* Otherwise, print "Arguments found"
 	* You must use `console.log(...)` to print all output
 	* You are not allowed to use `var`
+### 3. Value of my argument
+* A script that prints the first argument passed to it:
+	* If no arguments are passed to the script, print"No argument"
+	* You must use `console.log(...)` to print all output
+	* You are not allowed to use `var`
+	* You are not allowed to use `length`